Women’s Small Business Month 2024: 5 Ways to Celebrate

 Women’s Business Centers (WBCs).
 Women’s Business Centers are dedicated to supporting women entrepreneurs.
 They provide training, counseling and access to capital.

 Online communities.
-Join online forums and communities specifically designed for women in business.
+Join online communities specifically designed for women in business.
 These platforms offer a space to ask questions, share experiences and seek advice from other female entrepreneurs.

 Government programs.
 There are government resources and financing options available to women-owned businesses.
 The Small Business Administration (SBA), for example, offers a free learning platform for entrepreneurs.